coin-or/Sonnet/src/Sonnet/ReadMe.txt

 About additional functionality
 -------------------------
-Several parts of the source code have been disabled because they require, e.g., non-standard COIN code.
+Several parts of the source code have been disabled because they require, e.g., non-standard COIN-OR code.

-SONNET_CONSTRAINT_SET_COEF (Constraint.cs and Solver.cs)
-  Support for setting individual variable coefficients of constraints SONNET_DYNAMIC_LOADING (Model.cs)
-  Dynamic loading of 32-bit or 64-bit.
-This is not supported.
-SONNET_LEANLOADPROBLEM (Solver.cs)
+SONNET_LEANLOADPROBLEM (Solver.cs, See also SonnetWrapper)
   Especially for CLP, this functionality loads problems more efficiently but requires non-standard osiClp code.
-This is really only interesting for large problems (>100K var/con)
+This is really only interesting for large problems (>100K var/con) SONNET_USE_SEMICONTVAR (Solver.cs)
+  Unfinished code for adding a variable type of SemiContinuousVariable, and automatically generate helper variable (binary) and constraint.
+SONNET_SETWARMROWPRICE (WarmStart.cs)
+  Whether or not to include row price information in WarmStart